-Northern Royal Albatross numbers on Motuhara appear to be declining, with the results of this census significantly lower than counts in 2006-2009.
-Even allowing for failed and empty nests, the population has decreased.
-However as Northern Royal Albatross is a biannual breeder, without knowing the breeding success of the previous breeding season results are difficult to interpret.
+Northern Royal Albatross numbers on Motuhara were lower than previously recorded, with the results of this census significantly lower than counts in 2006-2009.
+Even allowing for failed and empty nests, the population results are down from previous research.
+However as Northern Royal Albatross is a biennial breeder, without knowing the breeding success of the previous breeding season results are difficult to interpret.
+Further census of the population over a number of years is recommended to determine the present population numbers, and determine the population trend.